John Tsibris, PHD

 - Women & Children's Health

-- Proteomic analysis of tissues from the fetal compartment of term placentas has revealed a molecular network of the VEGF receptor 2 (VEGFR2) that could intersect the VEGFR2 signal transduction pathway to support fetal growth and possibly labor.
+- Proteomic analysis of tissues from the fetal compartment of term placentas has revealed proteins associated (co-immunoprecipitated) with the VEGF receptor 2 (VEGFR2) that could participate in the signal transduction pathway of VEGFR2 to regulate placental vascularization and placental metabolism to support fetal growth and possibly labor.

-- Proteomic methods are used to discover protein networks regulating leiomyoma growth in women and in our guinea pig model, and to optimize our cervical mucus peroxidase test for a 3-5 day prediction of ovulation in women.
+- Proteomic methods are also used to study VEGFR2 networks supporting leiomyoma growth in women and interact with estradiol and retinoic acids in our guinea pig model for leiomyomata.

 - Society for Gynecologic Investigation (Member, 1980 - Present)